 Is a Pale Ale the Same as an IPA?

 No, a pale ale is not the same as an IPA.
 Pale ales tend to be lighter with a lower ABV than an IPA, while IPAs tend to be heavier with a higher ABV.
-We’ll get into the nuance of each type of brew below.
+Let’s check out the specifics of each style.

 What is a Pale Ale?

-A pale ale is an ale that…well, it’s pale.
-Despite the name, pale ales are known for their amber-ish hue, though some modern iterations of the brew can vary in color.
+A pale ale is an ale that’s…pale.
+Despite the name, pale ales are known for their amber-ish hue, though some more modern iterations of the brew can vary in color.

 Pale ale is technically an umbrella term used to describe an array of ales, including: